zachary-chiodini/Decision-Tree-Learning-Classification/README.md

     in which the leaf nodes are keys pointing to NULL values.
     I tried to make the pseudocode as explicit as possible to avoid any confusion.
-    However, because the algorithm is recursive and creates a nested structure, it is inherently a little complex and further simplification may lead to unwanted ambiguity.
+    However, because the algorithm is recursive and creates a nested structure, it is inherently a little complex.
+    I prefer a more explicit description over a more simplified one, because the latter may lead to unwanted ambiguity and misconceptions.
 </p>

 <hr>